 Why the Web Apps feature in Azure App Service and Sitecore are a match made in heaven

 Sitecore has re-architected many core elements of the Sitecore Experience Platform (XP) to natively leverage Azure.
 Key changes include: replacing their session state provider to leverage Azure Redis Cache; adding Azure Search to their repertoire of search providers; including Azure Application Insights; and offering native support for the Web Apps feature in Azure App Service and full support for Azure SQL Database in Sitecore XP.

 OpenShift Container Platform Reference Architecture for Azure is now available

 In collaboration with Microsoft, Red Hat has now published the new Reference Architecture for OpenShift Container Platform 3 running in Azure.
 This document provides guidelines that will help you drive a proof of concept and prepare for your production deployments in Azure.

-Featured: Benefits of Bitnami's Azure-optimized solutions on Azure
+Featured: Benefits of Bitnami's Azure-optimised solutions on Azure

 Featured: Deploy Elasticsearch and Kibana on Azure in a few clicks

-The search, analytics, and visualization power of Elasticsearch, Kibana, and X-Pack is available on Azure.
-WIth pre-configured templates, it’s easy to deploy an Elasticsearch cluster on Azure, visualize data with Kibana, and secure and monitor your deployment with X-Pack.
+The search, analytics, and visualisation power of Elasticsearch, Kibana, and X-Pack is available on Azure.
+WIth pre-configured templates, it is easy to deploy an Elasticsearch cluster on Azure, visualise data with Kibana, and secure and monitor your deployment with X-Pack.
 And if you want to integrate deployments into your build automation pipeline of choice, check out the Elastic Azure Resource Manager template.